-Slip the back panel over the prongs at the bottom edge of the back of the computer and push it up and forward until it snaps into place.
-If your back panel was held on by screws, replace them.
+Slip the back panel over the prongs at the bottom edge of the back of the computer, then push it up and forward until it snaps into place.
+If your back panel was held on by security screws, replace them.